 Therefore, a colorful variety of intermittent fasting protocols can have significant differences.
 Sensibly, different eating plans also have individual advantages and disadvantages.

 Let’s explore together what characteristics the different intermittent fasting types have and what advantages and disadvantages they bring to your daily schedule.

 12/12 Intermittent Fasting Schedule (Circadian Rhythm)

 Let’s start with the simplest method – overnight fasting.
 It consists of fasting for 12 hours every day.
-According to this, it is not so much fasting but eating within a specific time frame.
+According to this, it is not fasting but eating within a specific time frame.

 For example, you stop eating after dinner at 8 PM and don’t ingest any calories until 8 AM with breakfast the following day.

-Since it is easy to do, this method can be a gentle introduction to the world of intermittent fasting.
-In the end, you don’t have to skip any meals but give up snacks before going to bed.
+Since it is easy, this method can be a gentle introduction to intermittent fasting.
+In the end, you don’t have to skip any meals but give up snacks before bed.

 However, this schedule does not take full advantage of the benefits of intermittent fasting.
 The longer the fasting period, the more significant the fat loss.

 In addition, the health benefits of autophagy do not become apparent until about 14 hours of fasting (Yang et al. 20179).